Working Off-Campus and Personal Devices

 Computer and device security doesn't stop when you leave the office or classroom.
-Here are some practical tips to help you protect your home computer and network.
+We have developed the TTS Guidelines and Services for Working Off-Campus, Telecommuting, and Personal Devices to give you practical tips to protect your home computer and network, your personal devices, and university information and systems.
 Keeping yourself secure doesn't have to be difficult or time consuming.
 Just implementing a few simple fixes can help you get on the path to safe computing no matter where you are.

 Overview of Technology Guidelines

 By reviewing these Guidelines, you will become familiar with industry best practices and your responsibilities when using or accessing computing resources and/or Tufts data from “off-campus” or by using personal devices, such as, a tablet, a laptop, or a mobile phone.

 These Guidelines do not specifically address expectations when travelling, whether domestically or internationally, or when working remotely from outside the United States.

 The Guidelines include:

 - Tufts Provided and Managed Laptops and Desktops